 Aeonium Sunburst is a hardy plant that can withstand poor soil and a range of temperatures.
 It is not frost hardy and will freeze and die if exposed to temperatures below 0 degrees Celsius (32 F).

 If grown in a climate where frost and snow is common in winter, this plant should be grown in pots and brought indoors until the danger of frosts passes.
+Frost cloth can be used during mild frosts.

 The best position for this plant is morning sun, however, it can also be grown in full sun and bright shade.
 Plants in shade will grow larger, longer leaves with less colour and plants in sun will grow compact and brilliant vibrant yellow, green and pink.